PeterQFR/takproto/README.md

 necessary defintion for implementation of tak message v0, the xml implementation. the Protobuf implementation is the preferred method.

+## Licence

+This definition is GPL. the original ATAK release was GPL licenced which means for the time being that this needs to be GPL licenced. an APACHE licence makes more sense for message definitions and we are requesting that from the ATAK CIV.
+We will update as we receive permission.
+If not we will redefine the COT elements under the APACHE licence in a different repository.
+That means any drivers using these definitions for serialisation will need to be GPL licenced. :-)

 ## Libraries

 As this system only defines an "Uber Message" for all your interagent needs, it can